Empire (2015 TV series): Jussie Smollett removal

 On January 22, 2019, Jussie Smollett filed a police report about a threatening letter sent to Fox Studios, where Empire is filmed.
 According to Smollett, the letter contained "threatening language" and a powdery substance believed to be crushed-up Tylenol.
 On January 29, 2019, Smollett reported that he was attacked by two men who shouted "homophobic and racial slurs" at him and then threw an "unknown chemical substance" on him.
 Smollett told police that they wrapped a rope around his neck and yelled "MAGA country", which references President Donald Trump's "Make America Great Again" (MAGA) slogan.
 Smollett was then hospitalized.

 On February 13, Chicago police arrested two "persons of interest".
 However, on February 14, 2019, it was revealed that police were investigating whether Smollett and the two men staged the attack because Smollett believed he was being written off Empire.
 Interrogations revealed that both men, the Osundairo brothers, were allegedly paid off by Smollett to stage the attack.
 On February 20, 2019, Smollett was indicted for filing a false police report.
 He faces a maximum of three years in prison.

 Subsequently, Smollett was removed from the last two episodes of the fifth season.
 In a written statement, the show's producers said that "While these allegations are very disturbing, we are placing our trust in the legal system as the process plays...
 We are also aware of the effects of this process on the cast and crew members who work on our show and to avoid further disruption on set, we have decided to remove the role of 'Jamal' from the final two episodes of the season."

 On March 26, it was announced that the charges against Smollett had been dropped, although he remains under federal investigation regarding a hate letter that is believed to have been written by Smollett himself.
 The fate of Smollett's character 'Jamal' currently remains unclear.

 On April 30, 2019, it was announced that, although Fox Entertainment had extended Smollett's contract for season six of Empire, there were no plans for the character to appear during the season.

 On June 4, 2019, series co-creator Lee Daniels officially announced that Smollett would not be returning for the sixth and final season.

 On December 9, 2021, Smollett was convicted on five of six counts brought against him by Special Prosecutor Dan Webb in the hoax case and is awaiting sentencing, where he faces up to three years in county jail for his fabricated police reports.

+On November 21, 2024, the Supreme Court of Illinois overturned Smollett's convictions, ruling that his second presecution violated due process because the original charges had been dismissed under an agreement with prosecutors.
+The ruling did not address whether the reported attack had been staged.